michaelthearnold/not-netflix/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 It is built off of react-bootstrap.

-To run, checkout the repo, then start a local server using "npm start"
+To run, clone the repo, run 'npm install', then 'npm start'

 The website should be available at [http://localhost:3000/](http://localhost:3000/)